-3.7 The council is in close discussion with Homes England in relation to the acquisition of the sites at Locking Road, Sunnyside Road and Dolphin Square.
-An offer from NSC has been accepted in principle, but remains subject to due diligence and the completion of legal processes.
-Formal acquisition is not expected before October, however this Commissioning Plan and other preparation for procurement is being carried out in parallel so as to avoid further delay thereafter.
-In the event that discussions on acquisition stall, the council would review whether to continue with its existing sites at Walliscote Place and Parklands Phase 2 either as a package or individually.
+- 3.7 Homes England have accepted an offer from NSC for the acquisition of the sites at Locking Road, Sunnyside Road and Dolphin Square.
+Legal processes are well underway and formal acquisition is expected to be achieved by 31st March.
+In the event that discussions on acquisition stall unexpectedly, the council would review whether to continue with its existing sites at Walliscote Place and Parklands Phase 2, either as a package or individually. - 3.8 All of the sites listed include options for commercial and / or community development alongside residential.
+This will be explored as part of the business case for the procurement and pursued where feasible.